Patrick Surtain

-Patrick Frank Surtain Sr. (/sərˈtæn/ sər-TAN; born June 19, 1976) is an American former professional football player who was a cornerback for 11 seasons in the National Football League (NFL).
+Patrick Frank Surtain Sr. (/sərˈtæn/ sər-TAN; born June 19, 1976) is an American football coach and former professional player who was a cornerback for 11 seasons in the National Football League (NFL).
+He is the defensive backs coach for Florida State University, a position he has held since 2023.
 He played college football for the Southern Miss Golden Eagles.
-He was selected by the Miami Dolphins in the second round of the 1998 NFL Draft, and also played for the Kansas City Chiefs.
-In January 2023, he was hired as the defensive backs coach at Florida State University.
+He was selected by the Miami Dolphins in the second round of the 1998 NFL draft, and also played for the Kansas City Chiefs.

 Early years

-Surtain attended high school at Edna Karr High School, where he completed 44 of 97 passes for 753 yards with seven touchdowns and rushed 137 times for 784 yards with 12 touchdowns as a quarterback.
+Surtain attended high school at Edna Karr High School in New Orleans, where he completed 44 of 97 passes for 753 yards with seven touchdowns and rushed 137 times for 784 yards with 12 touchdowns as a quarterback.
 He also played baseball and ran track, and was also a member of the state title basketball and football teams in his senior year.

 College career

 Surtain attended the University of Southern Mississippi, where he was a four-year letterman and two-year starter.
 In his junior year, Surtain started all 11 games and accumulated 84 tackles, 8 passes defended and six interceptions.